NavInfoNC/json-script/README.rst

 JsonScript(JSS) is a markup language to describe the structure of JSON file.

 Together with Sphinx-Docs_, JSS provides a easy-and-powerful way to describe a JSON file.
-It has been widely used in our department to document online service's requests and reponses for many years .
+It has been widely used in our department to document online service for many years .

 A Simple Example
 ----------------